HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ### Cloud vs. local

-Most people use Generative AI through cloud services such as OpenAI, Azure AI Foundry, AWS Bedrock, Google Cloud AI, or the DeepSeek Platform.
+Most people use Generative AI through cloud services such as <a hreflang="en" href="https://openai.com/api/">OpenAI</a>, <a hreflang="en" href="https://ai.azure.com/">Microsoft Foundry</a>, <a hreflang="en" href="https://aws.amazon.com/de/bedrock/">AWS Bedrock</a>, <a hreflang="en" href="https://cloud.google.com/products/ai">Google Cloud AI</a>, or the <a hreflang="en" href="https://platform.deepseek.com/">DeepSeek Platform</a>.
 Because these providers have access to immense computational resources and storage capacity, they offer several key advantages:

 * High-quality responses: The models are extremely capable and powerful.
 * Fast inference times: Responses are generated quickly on powerful servers.
 * Minimal data transfer: Only input and output data need to be transmitted, not the entire AI model.
-* Hardware independence: It works regardless of the client's computing resources.
+* Hardware independence: It works regardless of the client's hardware and computing resources.

 However, cloud-based models also have their drawbacks: